JeffLepp/Cellular-Respiration-Sim/README.md

 - **Electron Transport Chain (ETC)**
 - **ATP production & export to cytoplasm**

-It models molecule transformations, energy transfers, and redox reactions using Python classes and logs all major activity through a modular logging system.
-This is being actively developed.
+It models molecule transformations, energy transfers, and redox reactions using Python classes and logs all major activity through a modular logging system, though this is being actively developed.
+If you are familiar with vscode, download live server for index.html and run server.py to get more comprehensive graphs of cytoplasm and matrix states.

 https://www.linkedin.com/in/jefferson-kline-23b5b2218/